-Hampton Court Palace was then the site where some major events in Henry’s life took place: the break with Rome, the birth of his heir, Edward (VI), divorce of Anne of Cleves, and the accusation of adultery and subsequent detention of Catherine Howard.
+Hampton Court Palace was then the site where some major events in Henry’s life took place: the break with Rome, the birth of his heir, Edward VI, divorce of Anne of Cleves, and the accusation of adultery and subsequent detention of Catherine Howard.

 Today, Hampton Court Palace is a popular tourist attraction, with visitors able to tour Henry VIII’s apartments and the Tudor kitchens as well as its famous maze.

 Amongst its many attractions, Hampton Court is home to a set of medieval “tenys playe” or tennis courts.
 These courts, then often used by a young Henry VIII and now England’s oldest existing “real” courts can still be seen there today.
 In fact, they are still actively used.

-Banqueting House is the only complete building of the Palace of Whitehall to remain standing.
-Henry VIII aquired the palace from Cardinal Wolsey in 1530 and used it as a royal residence.
-In 1698, a huge fire burned Whitehall Palace to the ground.
+On 30 January 1649 the balcony of the Banqueting House became the location for the beheading of King Charles I. In 1698, a huge fire burned Whitehall Palace to the ground.
 Sir Christopher Wren was commissioned to convert the Banqueting House into a chapel to replace the one destroyed in the fire.

 The Abbey is an iconic medieval structure and the site of many historic royal and national events, from coronations and weddings to burials and even deaths.

 Over 3,000 people are buried at Westminster Abbey.
 There are 600 tombs and monuments to see, many of them Royal and open to visitors.
 Some of the most famous royals buried there are Mary Queen of Scots, Elizabeth I and Henry III.
 The tomb of the Unknown Soldier is in the Abbey and there is a service each Remembrance Sunday.

 In addition to the numerous burial sites and architectural features, one of the most impressive sites at Westminster Abbey is the Coronation Chair, produced in 1300-1301 under the orders of King Edward I. Its purpose was to accommodate the Stone of Scone, which the king had brought from Scotland.
 To have an informed visit and to see the most interesting parts of Westminster Abbey, take a tour, as just wandering around can be overwhelming.

 Hatfield House has been a country estate for centuries.
-Built in approximately 1485, Hatfield Palace was bought by Henry and became the home of his children, particularly that of a young Elizabeth I. In the gardens of Hatfield House, one can visit the oak tree where Elizabeth is said to have been informed of her ascension to the throne.
+Built in approximately 1485, Hatfield Palace was bought by Henry VIII and became the home of his children, particularly that of a young Elizabeth I. In the gardens of Hatfield House, one can visit the oak tree where Elizabeth is said to have been informed of her ascension to the throne.

 The Tower of London is a famous fortress and prison.
 Anne Boleyn, Henry VIII’s second wife, was executed here 1536, as Henry was off wooing his next wife, Jane Seymour.
 First commissioned by the first Norman king, William the Conqueror, it was designed as a fortress-stronghold, a role that remained unchanged right up until the late 19th century.

 The Tower of London was also used as a residence for monarchs of England, and it was traditionally used by monarchs in the run up to their coronation.
 However the Tower is most famous for its use as a prison.

-Leeds Castle in Kent was a twelfth century royal palace, prison and stately home.
-Henry VIII visited it on several occasions and extensively renovated the castle for Catherine of Aragon.
+Leeds Castle in Kent was a 12th century royal palace, prison and stately home.
+Henry VIII visited it on several occasions and extensively renovated the castle as a residence for his first wife, Catherine of Aragon.